 New Porsche Taycan Cross Turismo 2020: pictures, specs and release date

-The Cross Turismo will have a 600bhp power output – significantly more than the entry-level 400bhp version of the four-door Taycan.
-It has been designed as an off-road-capable, five-door version of the Taycan, and like its sister model will be compatible with the latest rapid-charging technology.
+The Cross Turismo will have 600bhp – significantly more than the least powerful, 523bhp version of the four-door Taycan.
+It has been designed as an off-road-capable, five-door variant, and like its sister model will be compatible with the latest rapid-charging technology.

-Speaking about the concept version, Porsche CEO Oliver Blume said: "The Mission E Cross Turismo is an expression of how we envision the all-electric future.
+Speaking about the concept version early in 2019, Porsche CEO Oliver Blume said: "The Mission E Cross Turismo is an expression of how we envision the all-electric future.
 It combines sportiness and everyday practicality in unique style.
 Our vehicle will be fast to drive, but also quick to recharge and able to replicate its performance time after time."

 Up front, there's a wing-shaped dashboard with large display screens for the driver and passenger; the concept car featured eye-tracking capability, although it's not known if this feature will make it into the production car.

 It’s not known how much range the Taycan Cross Turismo will be capable of, although it seems likely that the car will use the same 79.2 and 93.4kWh batteries offered in the four-door Taycan.
 The longest-range Taycan 4S hits 288 miles on paper; we’d expect the larger Cross Turismo to achieve slightly less than this.

 In addition to the Taycan and Taycan Cross Turismo, Porsche has also confirmed that the next generation of its Macan SUV would be electric-only.
 By 2025, it expects that half of all its sales will be electric or plug-in hybrid cars.